First check out the PET 2001 entry for more general information on Commodore PET computers.

 One of the more interesting items in this collection is this hand-upgraded CBM 3008.
 Starting from an original 3008 motherboard, the previous owner managed to socket and then fill the memory sockets, bringing this machine up to the maximum 32k.
 The ROMs were then replaced, bringing it up to BASIC 4.0.
 At the same time, a third party video board was installed, giving this little machine an INCREDIBLE, crisp, 80 columns of text video on that tiny little 9" screen.
 I cannot yet report whether the killer-poke, or the 80-to-40 column programs have any effect on this machine.
 Click on the picture for a slight enlargement.

 Personal Note: Not a whole lot to say here.
 The 3016 and 3032 were purchased from German collectors in 1999, and 2000 respectively.
-The first 3008 came as the CBM 300 from an eBay auction.
-The second from the same source.
+The 3008 came from an eBay auction.

 Click here to return to the main pictures page

 If you find anything in here you have questions or comments about, feel free to leave me email right here.

 To return to my home page, click here.